 Moved by Sarah, seconded by Peter, approved unanimously.

-46 Teawaddle Hill Rd – Owner David Katherine Sargent: Septic plan for 3br home submitted by Shawn Kimberly,
+Received DSCP with plans dated 7/17/19 without fee for 46 Teawaddle Hill Rd – Owner David Katherine Sargent: Septic plan for 3br home submitted by Shawn Kimberly P.E.,

+Received letter dated 8/18/19 from HA for 46 Teawaddle Hill Rd.
+Letter states that the plan appears to meet all State and local regulations

-for a 2 foot vertical reduction from the eshw and bottom of system by Cold Springs Environmental Motion to reject request for local upgrade approval moved by John, seconded by Sarah, approved unanimously
+101 Long Hill Rd: Lisa Danek Burke R.S. requests local upgrade approval for a 2 foot vertical reduction from the eshw and bottom of system.
+HA notes that a plan previously submitted by Cold Springs Environmental and approved by the Board meets all Title 5 and existing state and local regulations without requiring local upgrade approval.
+HA recommends rejection of most recent plan on grounds that it requires a reduction in groundwater and that previously submitted and approved plan meets criteria for approval as is.
+Motion to reject request for local upgrade approval moved by John, seconded by Sarah, approved unanimously

 Received DSCP without plans for 103 Old Mountain Road - owner Rich Thomas: Bill Sieruta to replace existing septic tank with new tank at time of new inspection.
 Previous Title 5 had been a conditional pass.
 Assigned DSCP R-2019-8-19A.
 Inspection fee of $150 paid by Bill Sieruta with check #1790